This post contains affiliate links. Please read my disclosure for details.

 You can easily spend days perfecting your resume with the expectation that it’ll be properly reviewed by a professional on the other end.
 Finding out that all you may get is a 6-second glance is, understandably, incredibly frustrating for anyone trying to find a new job.

 As a job seeker, applying for jobs has never been easier.
 With a few clicks, you can apply for dozens of jobs in a matter of minutes.
 But that comes with some obvious disadvantages, too, as it means everyone else can also apply for dozens of jobs in a matter of minutes.
 So a job vacancy that used to get 50 applicants, could now be getting 5,000 instead.
 (I’ve seen it happen!)

 From a recruiter’s standpoint, 6 seconds per resume is about all the time you have to trim that stack of 5,000 resumes back down to a more manageable number.

 The increased use of technology also means many recruiters are relying on applicant tracking systems (ATS) to do the initial screening for them.
 Meaning not only do you have to worry about getting your resume passed the 6-second glance test, but also any automated ATS the company might be using.

 Searching for a job is already stressful enough!

 So what can you do?

-Well, I made this handy little one-page Resume Checklist for this exact situation, which you can access and download for free!
+Well, I made this handy little one-page Free Resume Checklist for this exact situation!

-But I’m also going to elaborate and explore the points included on the checklist in more detail with this post.
+But I’m also going to elaborate and explore the points included on the resume checklist in more detail with this post.

 How to Get Your Resume Past the 6 Second Glance Test

-To help your resume pass the 6 second glace test, make sure it meets the following criteria:
+To help your resume pass the 6-second glace test, make sure it meets the following checklist criteria: